gunnarsikorski/legos/README.md

 ## Contribution Guidelines

 - If you do fork and clone this repo, please create pull requests to add to it, would love to see more data, if it fits the models.
 Thanks!

+## Moving forward

+- Planning on consistently building the database, to eventually have an exhaustive list of sets, usable by a large audience, not just Star Wars Lego fans.
+- Implement testing
+- Add more detailed endpoints, more variety
+- Add thorough documentation
+- Add filtering for the sets
+- Add throttling to the API